U.S. House riot panel recommends contempt charge for two more ex-Trump aides | Law-Order

 U.S. House riot panel recommends contempt charge for two more ex-Trump aides

-The U.S. congressional committee probing the deadly Jan.
-6, 2021, assault on the Capitol voted unanimously on Monday to seek "contempt of Congress" charges against Peter Navarro, a former trade adviser to ex-President Donald Trump, and Daniel Scavino, who was a Trump deputy chief of staff.
+And that's a crime," Representative Bennie Thompson, the committee's Democratic chair, said as he urged a vote in favor of contempt.
+Trump repeated his false claim at a rally on Jan.
+6, 2021, that his loss to Democratic President Joe Biden in the November 2020 election was the result of widespread fraud, and urged his supporters to march on the Capitol.

 The U.S. congressional committee probing the deadly Jan.
 6, 2021, assault on the Capitol voted unanimously on Monday to seek "contempt of Congress" charges against Peter Navarro, a former trade adviser to ex-President Donald Trump, and Daniel Scavino, who was a Trump deputy chief of staff.
-The seven Democratic and two Republican members of the House of Representatives Select Committee approved a report recommending the criminal charge against Meadows by a 9-0 vote.
-There was no immediate word on when the full, Democratic-led House would vote to approve the resolution.
+The seven Democratic and two Republican members of the House of Representatives Select Committee approved a report recommending the criminal charges against Navarro and Scavino by a 9-0 vote, sending the matter for consideration by the full House of Representatives.

 Navarro and Scavino have disregarded repeated calls to appear before the committee or provide information to the panel about events surrounding the attack.
 "They are obligated to comply with our investigation.
 They have refused to do so.
 And that's a crime," Representative Bennie Thompson, the committee's Democratic chair, said as he urged a vote in favor of contempt.